Fresh Swiss chard adds an earthy element to this tangy, bright sauce. This Swiss Chard Chimichurri recipe is a must-try.

 Chimichurri is an Argentian sauce traditionally used on grilled meat.
 Usually made with parsley, I’ve found that it can be amazing with other herbs too — like in basil chimichurri.

 Turns out, chimichurri is also great made with Swiss chard.
 Swiss chard has a milder, slightly sweeter flavor than other greens, which works exceptionally well in this sauce.
 No, it’s not traditional — but it is so, so good.

-Try Swiss Chard Chimichurri on steak, chicken, fish, potatoes — anything.
+Try this Swiss Chard Chimichurri sauce on steak, chicken, fish, potatoes — anything.
 It’s awesome.